Medios AG: Reallocation of Bencis shares

 PRESS RELEASE

-Ladenburg, Germany, 25 September 2025 – Heidelberg Pharma AG (FSE: HPHA), a clinical-stage biotech company developing innovative Antibody Drug Conjugates (ADCs), today announced the initiation of Cohort 9 in its ongoing Phase I/IIa dose escalation trial of HDP-101, the Company’s lead ATAC candidate for the treatment of relapsed or refractory multiple myeloma.
+Ladenburg, Germany, 23 October 2025 – Heidelberg Pharma AG (FSE: HPHA), a clinical-stage biotech company developing innovative Antibody Drug Conjugates (ADCs), today announced that HDP-101 (INN: pamlectabart tismanitin), the Company’s lead Amanitin-based ADC candidate, has been granted Fast Track Designation by the US Food and Drug Administration (FDA).

 About Heidelberg Pharma